michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 113

 1. Praise ye the Lord.
-Praise, O ye servants of the Lord, praise the name of the Lord.Praise ye…: Heb.
-Hallelujah
+Praise, O ye servants of the Lord, praise the name of the Lord.

 2. Blessed be the name of the Lord from this time forth and for evermore.